sammyne/the-rust-programming-language/chapter19/README.md

     specified as their argument

 ### The Difference Between Macros and Functions
 - macros are a way of writing code that writes other code, which is known as *metaprogramming*
-- macros are a way of writing code that writes other code, which is known as *metaprogramming*
 - A function signature must declare the number and type of parameters the function has.
 Macros, on the other hand, can take a variable number of parameters
-- macros are expanded
-before the compiler interprets the meaning of the code, so a macro can, for example, implement a trait on a given type.
+- macros are expanded before the compiler interprets the meaning of the code, so a macro can, for example, implement a trait on a given type.
 A function can’t
 - The downside to implementing a macro instead of a function is that macro definitions are more complex than function definitions because you’re writing